pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 .. note::

-   By default the search bar is placed in the sidebar.
-If you wish to move it to the navbar, explicitly define a list of sidebar templates in `html_sidebars` and omit the `search-field.html` entry.
+    If a page includes *both* the search button and an always-visible search field, the keyboard shortcuts will focus the always-visible field and the hidden search field will not display.

 Configure the search bar text
 -----------------------------